WASH: Urban low income areas

-Part of the reason for slow progress in sanitation may be due to the "urbanization of poverty", as poverty is increasingly concentrated in urban areas.
-Migration to urban areas, resulting in denser clusters of poverty, poses a challenge for sanitation infrastructures that were not originally designed to serve so many households, if they existed at all.

 There are three main barriers to improvement of urban services in slum areas: Firstly, insufficient supply, especially of networked services.
 Secondly, there are usually demand constraints that limit people's access to these services (for example due to low willingness to pay).
 Thirdly, there are institutional constraints that prevent the poor from accessing adequate urban services.

-Water pollution
+Polluted water sources

 Water supply sources include surface water and groundwater.
 These important water resources are often at risk of being polluted or overused.

-Failures of WASH systems
+Failures of WASH systems over time

-The failures of water supply systems (including water points, wells and boreholes) and sanitation systems have been well documented.
-Many water and sanitation systems are unsustainable, failing to provide extended health benefits to communities in the long-term.
+The failures of water supply system (such as water points, wells and boreholes) and sanitation systems have been well documented.
 This has been attributed to financial costs, inadequate technical training for operations and maintenance, poor use of new facilities and taught behaviors, and a lack of community participation and ownership.
 The poorest populations often cannot afford fees required for operation and maintenance of WASH infrastructure, preventing them from benefitting even when systems do exist.

-Leaks in water distribution systems

-Improper management of water distribution systems in developing nations can exacerbate the spread of water-borne diseases.
-About 25%-45% of water in distribution lines is lost through leaks in developing countries.
-These leaks can allow for contaminated water and pathogens to enter the distribution pipes, especially when power outages result in a loss of pressure in the water supply pipes.
-Cross-contamination of wastewater into potable water lines has resulted in major disease outbreaks, such as a Typhoid fever outbreak in Dushanbe, Tajikistan in 1997.
+Contamination of water in distribution systems is a challenge and can contribute to the spread of waterborne diseases.